jdreaver/rules_terraform/README.md

     `terraform_root_module` rules.
 It also means we might want to reify configs in `BUILD` files so they get a label.
   - It is really easy to get caught up in stringly-typed references.
-Maybe we have to settle for an 80/20 solution of explicitly annotating dependencies?
+Maybe we have to settle for an 80/20 solution of explicitly annotating dependencies, kind of like in Terragrunt's `dependencies` blocks?
 - Investigate auto generating BUILD files for existing roots.
 Gazelle perhaps?
   Read `.terraform` structure?
 - Try implementing toolchain again so we can pick a default Terraform version